 When I asked on Facebook if there were any women who don't sleep very well and rely on a night cream to help their skin, I've never had such a quick response.
 When it came to why they didn't sleep, I had answers that ranged from problems with anxiety to not being able to switch off, as well as women who had newborns, are pregnant and also someone with an autoimmune disease.
 What I'm saying is that, despite it being a small sample, not being able to sleep is a very common problem.

 There's been plenty of research that's revealed how little we're all sleeping right now.
-The latest study shows that over the course of 70 years, we're now getting 20% less sleep than ever before.
+One study shows that over the course of 70 years, we're now getting 20 percent less sleep than ever before.
 In the 1940s, we used to get just over eight hours a night; now we're getting 6.7 to 6.8 hours.
 Obviously it's best to try to get a better night's sleep and do all we can to help that happen (no caffeine after 4 p.m., limit technology use and less alcohol, you know the drill), but if that doesn't happen we still want to look rested.

 So how do we fake it?
 Those night creams, of course.
-From oil-based ones to lotions that were therapeutic, keep scrolling for the best night creams that will leave you fresh faced from women who know.
+From oil-based ones to lotions that were therapeutic, here are the best night creams that will leave you fresh-faced from women who know.

-Who it works for: For many, anxiety is a big reason why they're unable to sleep.
-Someone who struggles with this problem revealed to me that they swear by this product at night to prevent their eyes looking tired come morning.
+For many, anxiety is a big reason why they're unable to sleep.
+Someone who struggles with this problem revealed to me that they swear by this product at night to prevent their eyes from looking tired come morning.

-Who it works for: Just given birth (and don't have a nut allergy)?
-One new mum told me she uses almond oil under her eyes to stop the dark circles.
+Just given birth (and don't have a nut allergy)?
+One new mom told me she uses almond oil under her eyes to stop the dark circles.

-Who it works for: A pregnant friend also revealed that they're struggling to sleep because of her "belly."
+A pregnant friend also revealed that she's struggling to sleep.
 She mixes the super-nourishing argan oil with a cold cream for her face at night.